MedDali-Jaziri/Just-Book-Store-WebSite-2/README.md

     <li>cd Partie_MYSQL</li>
     <li>chmod + ScriptPrincipale.sh</li>
     <li>  ./ScriptPrincipale.sh</li>
-      In the installation there is a configuration file of mysql will opened you will ==> change the bind-address = 127.0.0.1 to bind-address = 0.0.0.0
+      In the installation there is a configuration file of mysql will opened you will <br>
+        ==> change the bind-address = 127.0.0.1 to bind-address = 0.0.0.0
   </ul>